jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--use-log` (flag to enable)

-**Technical details**: When enabled, the pipeline applies log transformation to variables that typically benefit from it, particularly those related to volume, sales, prices, and production.
-A small offset is automatically added to handle zeros or negative values.
+**Technical details**: When enabled, the pipeline selectively applies log transformation to variables that typically benefit from it, particularly those related to volume, sales, prices, and production.
+A dynamic offset is automatically calculated for each variable to handle zeros or negative values.
+For a column with minimum value -5, the offset would automatically be adjusted to at least 6 to ensure all values become positive before taking the logarithm.
+The target variable is not log-transformed by default to maintain interpretability, but the model can still capture relationships with log-transformed predictors.

 ### `--respect-existing-features`
 Instructs the pipeline to preserve and use existing date-derived features in the dataset instead of regenerating them.
 This is useful when your dataset already contains specially engineered temporal features.